Double Duty: 2024

-Kyle Larson attempted to do Double Duty on May 26, 2024, entering the Indianapolis 500 for Arrow McLaren, and the 2024 Cola–Cola 600 for Hendrick Motorsports.
+On January 12, 2023, it was announced that Kyle Larson would attempt Double Duty on May 26, 2024, entering the Indianapolis 500 for Arrow McLaren, and the Cola–Cola 600 for Hendrick Motorsports.

 Because of the Indy 500's qualifying schedule, Larson missed the NASCAR All-Star Race heat races on Saturday afternoon (May 18) at North Wilkesboro Speedway.
 The recently retired Kevin Harvick filled in for Larson.
 (Harvick was still eligible for the All-Star race in his own right).
 Larson flew back to North Carolina from Indianapolis late Sunday afternoon after qualifying for fifth place on the Indy 500 starting grid, and got to North Wilkesboro in time for the All-Star race, after NASCAR adjusted the start time to accommodate him.
 During the days leading up to the 500, retired driver Tony Kanaan was rumored as a possible replacement driver for Larson at the "500" in case of weather issues.
 Nolan Siegel was later announced as the stand-by driver (but he was not used).

 On race day, due to rain, the start of the Indianapolis 500 was delayed by four hours.
 Larson elected to stay in Indianapolis and drive the full race.
 He finished 18th, suffering a pit road speed limit penalty during the second half, which essentially took him out of contention.
 Justin Allgaier was standing by as a relief driver in Charlotte and started the Coca-Cola 600 in Larson's car.
 Allgaier drove the first 249 laps (of 400) in his place.
 Larson arrived at Charlotte just as a weather delay (rain and lightning) halted the race on lap 249.
 Larson was preparing to take over the car if and when the race was resumed.
 However, the race was eventually called official by NASCAR due to difficulty of track drying from high humidity and the potential of racing late into the early hours of morning.

 Additionally, Jimmie Johnson was scheduled to be part of the NBC broadcast team for the Indianapolis 500, and then was to fly to Charlotte to race in the Coca-Cola 600.
 However, he opted to only race in the 600 due to the weather in Indianapolis.
 He would have become the first person to announce one race and drive in the other on the same day.